DanHatesNumbers/danhatesnumbers.github.io/about.md

 permalink: /about/
 ---

-I'm a software engineer from the UK with an interest in security.
-By day I build automated test suites in JS and help make software better.
-In my own time, I enjoy locksport, learning Rust and building stuff, both digital and physical.
+Hi, I'm Dan!
+I'm an Application Security Engineer from the UK, where I mostly spend my time working on the [Kiln project]({% post_url 2020-02-19-Building-a-data-driven-AppSec-programme-with-Kiln %}) and helping engineers write more secure software.
+Prior to working in InfoSec, I was a Quality Engineer and Software Engineer.
+In my spare time I enjoy Baking, D&D and Locksport.